Republican US Senate candidate sends angry late night email. THIS POST HAS BEEN UPDATED WITH A STATEMENT FROM SEN. BAUMGARTNER. AND THEN ANOTHER ONE.

 Josh, this is Pat Feeks, a Navy SEAL killed last week in Afghanistan.
 Take a good look and then go fuck yourself.

 The picture appears to be Baumgartner on the left; Baumgartner was an adviser in Iraq during the surge, and he was embedded with an Afghan counternarcotics team in 2009.
+(Editor's Note: I've taken down the original picture, cropping out Feeks, at the request of Feeks' friends.
+Baumgartner included Feeks in the picture he emailed to me.)

 As we noted yesterday, a main part of Baumgartner's campaign platform is ending the war in Afghanistan.
 Feeks was killed when his helicopter crashed during a firefight in Kandahar last week.